FranzWarm/AlienCRT_UI/README.md

 # AlienCRT_UI

-This module adds an old CRT style for the Alien RPG system sheets, chat cards, and minor tweeks on the interface for Foundry VTT.
+This module adds an old CRT style for Foundry's Alien RPG system sheets, chat cards, and minor tweeks on the interface.

 The current state of the Character Sheet: